 Mission and Goals

 USAID CIDI‘s Guidelines for Appropriate International Disaster Donations have been adopted in some form by nearly every key player in the international donations management arena, including federal and local government agencies and coalitions of relief and development organizations.

 USAID created CIDI in 1988 one month after Hurricane Gilbert—a Category 5 storm—made landfall, affecting 10 countries.
 An outpouring of unsolicited donations took up space at ports and airports that was needed to manage and deliver emergency supplies, and responders spent valuable time and resources managing unneeded clothing, expired medicine, and other unnecessary supplies.
 USAID established CIDI with the goal of educating the public about how best to give when disaster strikes overseas.

-Decades of experience with donors, donations, and relief efforts have shown us that monetary contributions to proven relief agencies give the best support to disaster affected people.
+Decades of experience with donors, donations, and relief efforts have shown us that monetary contributions to proven relief agencies give the best support to people affected by disasters.
 They ensure that supplies are fresh and familiar to survivors, that provisions arrive quickly and that goods are culturally, nutritionally and environmentally appropriate.
 No unsolicited material donation can do as much good as quickly and at such low cost, with as little hassle for donors, recipients and, in the case of international disaster response, host countries.
 Even tiny cash donations can do a great deal of good, as relief organizations can exercise bulk buying power to serve more people.